Physik-Institut-UZH/Xenoscope_LM_Readout/README.md

 MarmotX accommodates a single level meter.
 All level meters allow for a capacitive liquid xenon level measurement in the respective setups.

-Prerequisites to run this code and set up the communication to the level meter readout devices via a Moxa UPort 1130 USB-to-Serial converter (connecting to the custom multiple level meter readout board for Xenoscope), or the integrated FTDI chip on the smartec UTI evaluation board for MarmotX:
+Prerequisites to run this code and set up the communication to the level meter readout devices via the Moxa UPort 1130 USB-to-Serial converter or the Tripp Lite U208-002-IND 2-Port RS-422/RS-485 USB to Serial FTDI Adapter (connecting to the custom multiple level meter readout board for Xenoscope), as well as in case of using the integrated FTDI chip on the smartec UTI evaluation board for MarmotX:

-- Determine the port number using the `check_usb_ports.sh` script and provide appropriate permissions for that port, e.g. with `sudo chmod 777 /dev/ttyUSB0`.
+- Determine the port name using the `check_usb_ports.sh` script and provide appropriate permissions for that port, e.g. with `sudo chmod 777 /dev/ttyUSB0`.

-Additional prerequisites (Xenoscope level meter readout board only):
+Additional prerequisites (Moxa UPort 1130 USB-to-Serial converter only):

 - Install setserial on the machine (`sudo apt-get install -y setserial`).
 - Install and load drivers for Moxa UPort 1100 series (simply run `./mxinstall` in unpacked drivers directory